Review 719: Little Women (2019)

 Little Women has always been a story about women's choices in life and Greta Gerwig's version is no exception, yet it doesn't feel stuffy and old fashioned, the March sisters feel modern like people we know.

-Eliza Scanlen from HBO's Sharp Objects is a delight playing Beth March.
+Eliza Scanlen from HBO's Sharp Objects is a delight playing Beth March bringing to her an innocence to the role and a quiet confidence

 He doesn't appear until over an hour into the movie but Bob Odenkirk certainly impresses playing the March sister's father.